-Destiny 2 will not launch with private matches, but director Luke Smith has confirmed they're on an internal list of features that Bungie does want to implement.
-So they're almost certainly coming, but Smith can't say when.
+Destiny 2 has no private matches for the moment, but director Luke Smith has confirmedthey’re on an internal list of features that Bungiedoeswant to implement.
+So they’re almost certainly coming, but Smith can’t saywhen.

-There's some evidence for the view that Bungie have always wanted to position Destiny as an esport.
-They showed off the Rift game mode that was added in The Taken King by pitting some of the best Destiny streamers against each other in a livestreamed, casted match sponsored by Red Bull.
-The changes to Destiny 2's loadout and ability systems were also clearly designed with better PvP in mind, after the original's intractable problems with ability and weapons balancing.
-The fact that it's coming to PC, the typical platform of choice for esports, is another good sign, and the audience is unquestionably big enough.
+There’s some evidence for the view that Bungie have always wanted to position Destiny as an esport.
+They showed off The Taken King’s Rift game mode by pitting some of the best Destiny streamers against each other in a livestreamed, casted match sponsored by Red Bull.
+The changes to Destiny 2’s loadout and ability systems were also clearly designed with better PvP in mind, after the original’s intractable problems with ability and weapons balancing.
+The fact that it’s coming to PC, the home platform for esports, is another good sign, and the audience is unquestionably big enough.

 On the other hand: the PvE side of the game could still disrupt balance, there are no dedicated servers, and publishers Activision-Blizzard already own two popular competitive shooters in Overwatch and Call of Duty.

 It’ll be telling to see how Bungie respond to the issues around aim assist on PC.
 If it’s removed, as it was for Overwatch, that could be a hint they want to foster a competitive scene.
 If that happens, better competitive features, more PvP game modes (no deathmatch?
 Seriously, Bungie?), and perhaps an esports push, could come once the PC launch is out of the way.
 We’d guess early 2018.